Carl Hau

-Karl or Carl Hau (1881–1926) was an early 20th century German lawyer found guilty of murdering his mother-in-law.
+Carl Hau (or Karl Hau; 3 February 1881 – 5 February 1926) was a German lawyer found guilty of murdering his mother-in-law.
 His sensational trial in 1907 sparked the Hau Riot, the biggest street riot of its kind in German history.

 Life

 Hau was born on 3 February 1881 in Grosslittgen near Wittlich in south-west Germany close to the Luxembourg border.
 His father Johan Baptist Hau was a bank director.
 Carl's mother died when he was three.
 He was educated in Trier.

 He was studying Law at the University of Freiburg when in 1901 he contracted tuberculosis which was widespread in Europe at that time.
 He went to the Mediterranean island of Corsica to recover in the Spring of 1901, taking rooms in the pretty town of Ajaccio on the island's west coast.
 During this stay he met a widow, Josephina Molitor (née Stadelhofer), a mother of seven children, who was there with her two youngest daughters, Lina (25) and Olga (19).
 The group started going for walks together and both daughters liked Hau, who was very polite.

 Lina had to go home to Baden Baden in south-west Germany and Hau offered to escort her.
 Hau was six years her junior, and if any "match-making" had been intended by Mrs Molitor, it was with Olga rather than Lina, as Carl and Olga were the same age.

 In June 1901 Carl and Lina ran off together to Switzerland taking 2000 marks from her savings.
 An incident occurred in Realp at some time in the summer in which Lina was shot in the chest, but this was said to be part of a suicide pact.
 On recovery, in August 1901, Mrs Molitor allowed them to marry.
 This took place on 18 August in Mannheim.
 The couple moved to the US and settled in Washington D. C. where Hau resumed his studies in Law and graduated BA in 1904 and was admitted to the bar early in 1906.
 Some American newspapers list him as a professor at George Washington University.